This example shows how to obtain an LTI representation of an unconstrained MPC controller using

 MPCss = ss(MPCobj);

--->Converting model to discrete time. -->The "Model.Disturbance" property of "mpc" object is empty: Assuming unmeasured input disturbance #2 is integrated white noise.
-Assuming no disturbance added to measured output channel #1. -->The "Model.Noise" property of the "mpc" object is empty.
-Assuming white noise on each measured output channel.
+-->Converting model to discrete time. -->The "Model.Disturbance" property is empty: Assuming unmeasured input disturbance #2 is integrated white noise.
+Assuming no disturbance added to measured output channel #1. -->The "Model.Noise" property is empty.
+Assuming white noise on each measured output.

 Convert the original